Drilling Into Stucco

 If your home is covered with EIFS, you must contact the manufacturer of the system to get their explicit written instructions as to how to drill and seal the hole.
 If you do not perform each step as outlined, you can void the warranty on the EIFS system.
 This is very important as many of the EIFS manufacturers have been involved in mold-related cases that stem from water getting into and behind these exterior skins.

 Traditional cement stucco is easy to work with and drilling into it is simple if you have the right tool.
 I have successfully used a hammer drill with a 1/4 inch bit to drill holes into stucco.
-Hammer drills can be rented at tool rental businesses.
-You can also buy a handy cordless model for several hundred dollars or less.
-You will also need to get a 1/4 inch anchor kit that has plastic anchors in it with matching screws.
-These kits are readily available at any hardware store.
+Hammer drills can be rented at tool rental businesses, but you'll be very smart to invest in a great one now.
+You'll use it for many future projects.
+Here's a cordless hammer drill that I own and LOVE:

 Once the hole is drilled, carefully blow out any dust.
 Use a turkey baster or compressed air to do this, not your mouth as dust may shoot back and get in your eyes.
 Once the hole is dust-free, squirt a small amount of acrylic caulk into the hole.
 Then insert a plastic anchor and tap it snugly into the hole.